-Arber Xhekaj has quickly become one of the most popular players in the NHL.
-One year ago, not many people had ever heard of him.
-Even this summer, few people would’ve guessed he was going to play in the NHL this autumn.
+It didn’t take long for Arber Xhekaj to become one of the most popular players in the NHL.
+Two year ago, not many people had ever heard of him.
+Even last summer, months before making his NHL debut, few people would’ve guessed he was going to play in the league.

-Now, he’s perhaps the most talked about player in the NHL.
+But he immediately became the perhaps most talked about player in the NHL.

 Xhekaj doesn’t have a background like most players in the league.
 Xhekaj was ignored three times at the NHL Draft but got signed by the Montreal Canadiens in October 2021.
-He signed a three-year, two-way contract and was loaned out to the Kitchener Rangers last season.
+He signed a three-year, two-way contract and was loaned out to the Kitchener Rangers two seasons ago.

-His place in the Canadiens NHL roster was well-deserved, and so far, he’s been looking great.
+His place in the Canadiens NHL roster was well-deserved, and since, he’s been looking great all around.
 Xhekaj’s popularity in the league increased big time when he destroyed Zack Kassian in a fight that got a lot of attention.